Content Reviewed by AEDIT Medical Advisory Board

 Next question: what are some actual numbers?
 The table below shows cost range estimates by body area.
 These estimates include all of the variables we discussed.
 The ranges are, well, wide-ranging, but they can help give you an idea of which procedure types are more costly.

 The table below offers average single-session price ranges specific to areas typically treated with CoolSculpting®.
 The CoolSculpting® official website quotes all average costs at $2,000 to $4,000, but notes that the treatment area will affect cost.

 |Upper Arms||$1,000 to $3,000|

 How much does CoolSculpting® cost across the United States?

 Location, location, location!
 In case we haven’t made it clear yet, where you have your procedure plays a large role in the overall cost of a cosmetic procedure.
-As we mentioned, the 2019 ASPS Report breaks procedures down by regions.
-In 2019, the coasts accounted for 73 percent of all CoolSculpting® treatments.
+As we mentioned, the 2020 ASPS Report breaks procedures down by regions.
+In 2020, the coasts accounted for a majority of all CoolSculpting® treatments.

 The table below breaks down costs in major cities across the U.S.

 Average CoolSculpting® Cost by City and State